goplayerjuggler/goVariants/transformer/README.md

 This section just assumes basic knowledge of HTML and javascript.

-In order to review a t-Go game, this module provides a minified javascript file `transform.min.js` in the folder `dist`.
-This file is a minified, javascript version of the file `src/transform.js`.
-If `transform.min.js` is referenced by an HTML page, it creates a global function `goVariantsTransform` which transforms SGF as described in the previous section.
-This function can be (fairly easily) combined with a javascript library for viewing Go games like [WGo.js](https://github.com/waltheri/wgo.js) or [GoProject](https://github.com/IlyaKirillov/GoProject) in order to play through a t-Go game in a browser like Firefox.
+In order to review a t-Go game, this module provides a minified javascript file `transformer.min.js` in the folder `dist`.
+This file is a minified, javascript version of the file `src/transformer.js`.
+If `transformer.min.js` is referenced by an HTML page, it creates a global function `goVariantsTransformer` which can be used to transform SGF as described in the previous section.
+It can (fairly easily) combined with a javascript library for viewing Go games like [WGo.js](https://github.com/waltheri/wgo.js) or [GoProject](https://github.com/IlyaKirillov/GoProject) in order to play through a t-Go game in a browser like Firefox.

 A working sample is provided in `/samples/viewer.html`.

-See the API section for details on options for calls to the `transform` function.
+See the API section for details or better yet, the code on github.

 ## Usage for node developers